GASPI-Forum/GASPI-Standard/README.md

 # GASPI-Standard
-The acual GASPI specification as defined by the GASPI-Forum
+The actual GASPI specification as defined by the GASPI-Forum.